 He is the author or co-author of more than 300 publications in top international journals and has been the promoter of more than 40 postgraduate students (MSc and PhD).
 Pasch is the editor of the Springer Laboratory Book series and a member of the editorial boards of Polymer International and the International Journal for Polymer Analysis and Characterization.

 In 2013 he published the textbook 'Multidimensional HPLC of Polymers', his latest book 'Advanced Separation Techniques for Polyolefins' appeared in September 2014.
 In July 2014, Pasch was awarded a 'Distinguished Professorship' by the University of Stellenbosch.
+He was awarded the 2017 Gold Medal of the South African Chemical Institute (SACI).

 HPLC of Polymers (Co-author: B. Trathnigg), Springer-Verlag, Heidelberg, 1997